Best Things to Do in Windsor Ontario: Ultimate Weekend Getaway

 Go Cycling on Bike Friendly Paths

 A bike ride along Lake St. Clair is one of the perfect Windsor activities in the spring, summer and fall.
 If you’re looking for what to do in Windsor, add bike riding to your list.
+(Editor’s Note: Bike Rentals at Urban Surf Co. are no longer available.)
 Don’t have your own bike with you?
 You can rent a cruiser bike or even an electric bike at Urban Surf.
 I was thinking about taking the electric bike out for a spin.
 But, with thunderstorm clouds looming ahead, I decided it might be a bad idea to ride one of these for the first time through the rain.
 So, I opted for a cruiser bike instead.

 On your bike ride in Tecumseh from Urban Surf, you can catch glimpses of spectacular estate homes, panoramic lake vistas, and hidden lighthouses.
 Enjoy the green spaces around the region as you bike along the trails, encountering small parks and even a sandy beach.
 Exploring the city by bike is one of the best things to do in Windsor Ontario.